blake1011001/prework-study-guide/README.md

 - My motivation for building this webpage was to have an easily accessible and orginized place for my bootcamp notes.
 - I built this project to help me be successful in my bootcamp course.
-- The problem I sloved was not having an interactive place to store my notes.
+- The problem I solved was not having an interactive place to store my notes.
 - I learned how to navigate and create in HTML, CSS, Git, and JavaScript along with working with the chrome toolbar.

 ## Installation